hydra3333/Pi4CC/README.md

        ```
        enter the password you had set for the pi login, then enter it again when you see `Retype new SMB password:`
 8. After rebooting now, it's ready.
-   - try to connect to it from a PC or tablet using a Chrome browser (only Chrome works to cast videos!), using the hostname of the Pi eg
+   - try to connect to it from a PC or tablet using a Chrome browser,
+     where Pi4CC below is the hostname of the Pi ...
      ```
      https://Pi4CC/Pi4CC
      https://Pi4CC/mp4library
      ```
-     on the Pi itself, use the Chromium browser and try this (where Pi4CC is the hostname of the Pi)
+     on the Pi itself, you can try the Chromium browser to at least see if it works (where Pi4CC below is the hostname of the Pi)
      ```
      https://localhost/Pi4CC
      https://localhost/mp4library
      ```
+     * **Please note:**
-     (you won't be able to play a video on the Pi itself, but you can click on the `triangle` expander to see if it works)
+       * you won't be able to play a video in the Pi browser itself, but you can click on the `triangle` expander to see if it works
+       * videos encoded with hevc/avc won't play in a Chrome browser
+       * only a google Chrome browser on a PC or tablet works to cast videos from the wbesite
    - you **WILL** see a Chrome message `Your conenctions is not private  etc etc` which is due to
      us using the (free) self-signed certificate rather than a paid-for one (which has other associated complexities)
      * click on the button `Advanced`